I know nothing about these darts.

 Thursday, January 21, 2021

 I don't know anything about this dart, but I'd like to.
-I have not weighed it yet but my guess is that it is upwards of 40 grams.
+They clock in at an impressive 40 grams, so probably it is a mid-90's or 80's Titan-line dart.
 It is a tungsten dart, by the feel.

 Wednesday, April 22, 2020